 - Financial Aid staff will generally be able to provide a response within 10 business days of your submitting the appeal form.
 (Please note that it may take longer if the Financial Aid Office needs additional supporting documentation from you or if you have submitted your appeal prior to or after the primary appeal window for your specific population, as noted in the bolded categories in the point immediately below.)

 - Our first communication after confirming receipt of your appeal will either provide an immediate decision or a sense of when a decision may be reached.
 For example:

-- Entering students who submit appeals after paying their enrollment deposit will have their appeals reviewed either in April or (depending on date of submission) when other already enrolled students are also eligible to appeal, beginning in late June.
+- Entering students who submit appeals after paying their enrollment deposit will generally have their appeals reviewed either in April or (depending on date of submission) when other already enrolled students also begin to hear about their appeals, beginning in June.

-- Returning students who appeal before they have received an initial financial aid offer will have their appeals reviewed sometime after we issue offers for all on-time applicants, beginning in late June and continuing into July.
+- Returning students, regardless of when they appeal, will have their appeals reviewed after we issue offers for all on-time applicants, beginning sometime in June.

 - We cannot guarantee that all appeals will be successful or that all successful appeals will result in increased grant aid.
 Sometimes there is no aid eligibility, or no increased eligibility, even after an appeal.